bfontaine/Teebr/README.md

 # Teebr

 A project for a Data Mining course.
+Live demo at [teebr.co](http://teebr.co).

 ## Build